Always on

 Your donations go towards rebuilding boards, sourcing flowers and materials, replaci...

-Youlgrave’s annual Welldressing festival will be held from Saturday 21st June 2025, when there will be a procession and service of blessing at 2.30pm.
+Youlgrave’s annual Welldressing festival will be held from Saturday 20th June 2026, when there will be a procession and service of blessing at 2.30pm.
 There will be the traditional five main Welldressing boards (believed to be the largest set anywhere) complemented again by children’s mini-Welldressings displayed on the steps of the fountain in the centre of the village and a school welldressing.
-Each well is free to produce a design taken from any areas of inspiration; the main themes this year are Balance, Self-reflection, Greatness, Light and being Thankful.
+Each well is free to produce a design taken from any areas of inspiration; local causes and celebrations, bible stories or meaningful events.

 In late 2023, inspired by the village’s unique water supply, Youlgrave Welldressers were invited to prepare a Winter Welldressing for the “Ways of Water” exhibition at Sheffield Museums.
 After having been seen at the Millenium Galleries by over 40,000 visitors and then being briefly on view at All Saints Church, Youlgrave, it is now on permanent display in a vertical orientation at Bakewell Museum, showcasing welldressing technique and skills in a more permanent way.